Prosecution Team Unity: Take Out a Family for The Team

 “Women are coerced into accepting their cultish indoctrination via the use of threats, intimidation, and the fear of losing their children…Women are ordered to leave their husbands, even in the absence of real domestic violence or abuse.
 They are ordered to never let the fathers see their children, or DSS will charge the women with neglect.”
 Nev Moore, More Families in DSS…More $$ For Everyone: Unhealthy Relationship between DSS and Domestic Violence Industry.

-If you are facing allegations of Domestic Violence contact Stuckle & Ferguson.
+If you are facing allegations of Domestic Violence contact Stuckle & Associates PLLC.
 You must act quickly to protect your rights!